GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-2hr/sphinx/explore_data.rst

 Explore data
 ************

-Now that we have reduced our data, we probably want to look at.
+Once we have reduced our data, we probably want to look at.
 In fact, even before we start the reduction, we should look at the raw data in case of issues.